What Is a Good Newsletter CTR? How to Improve Sponsorship Click-Through Rates

 Publishers who thoughtfully integrate sponsored content, rather than isolating it, find their audience more receptive to the sponsored content.

 Your readers subscribed for your perspective, not generic marketing copy.
+Readers respond best to newsletter sponsorship copy that feels native to the publication rather than overly polished advertising language.
 Consider the following:

 If possible, request to write sponsor content yourself instead of using the provided ad copy